 In recent years, Michael’s music has been commissioned and performed by ensembles such as the Minnesota Orchestra, the Ann Arbor Symphony Orchestra, the Boise Philharmonic, the Cabrillo Festival Orchestra, the Naples Philharmonic Orchestra, the Bloomington Symphony, Alarm Will Sound, the 21st Century Consort, the Brentano Quartet, the Rolston Quartet, the Concord Chorus and Orchestra, the Masterworks Chorale and Orchestra, the Vocal Essence Ensemble Singers, the New York Virtuoso Singers, the Bloomington Symphony, and chamber groups and collegiate ensembles around the country, at venues including Carnegie Hall, Merkin Hall, the Smithsonian Institute, the San Francisco Center for New Music, Hill Auditorium (Ann Arbor), Sanders Theatre (Cambridge), National Sawdust and Roulette (Brooklyn), the Big Ears Festival, the Rockport Chamber Music Festival, San Diego Symphony’s “Hearing the Future” Festival, and the Ojai Festival for Contemporary Music.
 His works have received honors from organizations such as BMI, ASCAP, and the American Composers Forum.

 As a scholar, Michael’s research interests include the philosophy of music (especially aesthetics, epistemology, and ethics), pedagogy, early music, jazz, and the classical music of South India.
-His scholarly articles have been published in journals such as the Society for Music Theory’s online journal Music Theory Online, The Indiana Theory Review, and Music and Literature, and he has presented his work at regional and national conferences.
+His scholarly articles have been published in journals such as the Society for Music Theory’s online journal Music Theory Online, Analytical Approaches to World Music, The Indiana Theory Review, and Music and Literature, and he has presented his work at regional and national conferences.
 In March 2016, Michael was invited to give the keynote address at the Bowling Green State University Graduate Conference.
 He is currently working on a major project on the philosophy of musical reasoning.